 The above image is by Keith Critchlow, scanned from the book by Lawlor.
 Both those authors lean towards the mystical and must be read critically.
 In the image, note that the third and fourth balls, with icosahedral and dodecahedral edges indicated, do not correspond to different underlying carvings.
 I don't know if there are any with exactly 20 knobs arranged as an icosahedron.

-Addendum 2009: Lieven le Bruyn has followed up on my comment above about the incorrect bands marking the icosahedral ball and discovered that in contradiction to the claim in Critchlow's book, the five balls in the image above are not the five balls in Oxford's Ashmolean Museum.
+Addendum 2009: Lieven le Bruyn has followed up on my comment above about the incorrect bands marking the icosahedral ball and discovered that in contradiction to the printed claim, the five balls in the image above are not the five balls in Oxford's Ashmolean Museum.
 Below are the five Ashmolean balls None of these have exactly 12 bumps, so none can be a dodecahedron:

-source for the image is not what his book states.
-The paper bands
+source for the image is not what the book states.
+The

 source is likely to be a writing error.
 Further investigation to

 clarify the source of the balls in Critchlow's image is